Skip to main content

 On the other hand, you might look at your conversion rate metric and see that it’s high, but your website traffic is low.
 This could mean you must focus on driving more traffic to your site.

-So, while KPIs are specific numbers that you want to improve, metrics are measures that can give you insights into what you need to do to improve your KPIs.
+So, while key performance indicators are specific numbers that you want to improve, metrics are measures that can give you insights into what you need to do to improve your KPIs.

 Customer lifetime value (CLV) is the total amount of money a customer will spend on your products or services throughout their relationship with your business.
 This key metric is important because it helps you to assess the long-term value of your customers.